 Jean Marie del Moral

-In 2018, it will be thirty years since Jean Marie del Moral started researching the relationship between artists and their place of creation, the atelier or studio where the creative act, the intellectual expression, takes place, an expression that executes works within the confines of walls that comprise an enclosure conducive to creation.
+In 2018, it will be forty years since Jean Marie del Moral started researching the relationship between artists and their place of creation, the atelier or studio where the creative act, the intellectual expression, takes place, an expression that executes works within the confines of walls that comprise an enclosure conducive to creation.
 Looking on others through oneself makes us understand the event and the moment.
 At Es Baluard, this photographer of Catalan descent who lived in France since he was a child but is now an inhabitant of Mallorca, and whose career has developed on the international stage, presents an enlightening dialogue between creator and creation space.
 Through photographs of different painters, portraits or series of photographs of creative actions, Del Moral establishes a connection between his photographs and the original works, most of which belong to the museum’s collection, and as a result we are made aware of some unique moments regarding some of the lines of the histories of art.

 Born in France (Montoire, 1952), the son of exiled Spaniards, Jean Marie del Moral began his career as a photographer in France in the ‘seventies, working as a photojournalist for the communist daily L’Humanité.
 He was 21 years old and had been educated with a strong social sentiment; he portrayed moments of upheaval, social protests, miners’ strikes and workers’ movements.